 Always Buy Used

 It is becoming increasingly common for car dealers to offer finance on new cars.
 This can make a vehicle seem affordable by allowing the buyer to pay monthly.
-While this might seem like a good offer, you’ll be charged interest meaning that it will be costing you more overall.
+While this might seem like a good offer, you’ll be charged interest, meaning that it will be costing you more overall.
 Raising a family is expensive enough, so keep automotive costs down by always buying used and by keeping them properly maintained.